eldun/eldun.github.io/_posts/2021-03-16-automating-microsoft-edge-searches.md

 ## <a id="searching"></a>Searching

 Well, we're almost done.
-First, I wait for the page to finish loading.
-Once that's done, I add the listener to the search button that's in the html:
+Add the listener to the search button that's in the html:

 <pre><code>